Intellectual Property and Transfer Pricing Implications of Changing Global Taxation PoliciesBy Angela Sadang | October 9, 2017

 About Angela Sadang

-Angela Sadang, MBA, CFA, ASA, is a Director in the Advisory Services group at Marks Paneth LLP.
-Ms. Sadang specializes in business valuations and the valuation of intangible assets and has nearly 20 years' experience providing corporate financial consulting services and performing valuations.
+Angela Sadang is a Principal in the Advisory Services group at Marks Paneth LLP.
+Ms. Sadang specializes in business valuations and the valuation of intangible assets and has over 20 years' experience providing corporate financial consulting services and performing valuations.
 She serves both publicly traded and closely held companies in a wide range of industries that also involves various asset classes.
-Her valuation experience includes business enterprise and intangible asset valuation for financial and...
+Ms. Sadang is a Chartered Financial Analyst (CFA) as designated by the CFA Institute and is...
 READ MORE +